-Mnemonic Name Operation Operand Syntax Shift-Right-Algebraic Immediate Instructions rA is loaded with the result of algebra number of bits specified by SH. rA is loaded with the result of algebraically right-sh number of bits specified by SH. ifting (r S) the srawi Shift Right Algebraic Word Immediate CR0 is not updated.
+Mnemonic Name Operation Operand Syntax Shift-Right-Algebraic Immediate Instructions rA is loaded with the result of algebraically right-shifting (rS) the number of bits specified by SH. srawi Shift Right Algebraic Word Immediate CR0 is not updated.
 XER[CA] is updated to reflect the result. rA,rS,SH srawi.
-Shift Right Algebraic Word Immediate and Record CR0 and XER[CA] are updated to reflect the result.
+Shift Right Algebraic Word Immediate and Record CR0 and XER[CA] are updated to reflect the re- sult.